 Are Dash Cams Legal?
 Guidance for Every US State

-Dash cams are devices that you can attach to your dash, windshield or another place in your car.
+You can attach dash cams to your car’s dash and windshield for your own protection.
 They provide video evidence of what happens while driving, and police and insurance companies may find your video meaningful when a car accident occurs.
-This has led many people to ask the question “are dash cams legal?”
+This has led many people to ask, “Are dash cams legal?”
 Generally, dashcams are legal.
 But there are some things dash cam owners should know before installing a dash cam.

-There are no federal laws governing dash cams, as regulation is left to the states.
+No federal laws govern dash cams, as regulation is left to the states.
 Some states have specific laws that address dash cams, while others do not.
 If you are in a state with specific dash cam laws, it is essential to know what they are before installing a dash cam in your car.
-In some cases, dash cams may be considered a distraction.
-If you are in state where the law doesn’t mention dashcams specifically, check if they fall under your state’s distracted driving laws (if there are any).
+In some cases, dashcams may be considered a distraction.
+If you are in a state where the law doesn’t mention dashcams specifically, check if they fall under your state’s distracted driving laws (if there are any).

 More on Dash Cams